top of page

 However, often gravity is not the only attractor.
 As we will explore throughout, human affairs - by definition - will have other attractors.
 Quetelet's and Galton's work is useful as a gravity-initiated baseline, but in today's complex and policy-impacted world, their work is often insufficient to fully understand most situations alone via the data.
 The degree to which other attractors impact our past reality is the degree to which our past reality differs from the normal distribution expected value and variance.

 Another representation of a variance is a standard deviation.
 The square root transforms the variance into an easier-to-compare standard deviation.
 In a normal distribution, about 2/3rds (68%) of the distribution can be found one standard deviation above or below the mean.
-As such, if 1,000 balls dropped through the Galton Board, about 680 would be within 1 standard deviation of the mean of 0.
-With approximately 340 being to the left of the mean and 340 falling to the right of the mean.
+As such, if 1,000 balls were dropped through the Galton Board, approximately 680 would land within one standard deviation of the mean (centered around 0).
+That means about 320 balls would fall outside this range, with roughly 160 landing to the left and 160 to the right of one standard deviation.

 For some, this may be the only moment to help them understand the world’s diversity.
 This is unfortunate.
 The variance alone only suggests a high-level degree of diversity.
 However, variance does not help describe the essential manner of a population's diversity.
 That is, the "why" behind the degree to which a variance is higher or lower.
 In fact, with variance alone, one could conclude the manner of diversity is consistent and well-behaved.
 As we will discuss next, many systems do not lend themselves to this simplified conclusion.